- Degree Requirements

 For more information about internships, please see: http://www.naspaa.org/students/careers/service.asp

-For a searchable listing of internship opportunities in Massachusetts, visit http://massitsallhere.com/Student-Internships
+For a searchable listing of internship opportunities in Massachusetts, visit: http://www.umassd.edu/career/internships/

 Students should begin developing a professional portfolio during their first semester.
 In the last semester of their studies, students present their portfolio to a faculty committee and discuss how it represents their learning and will support their future job search.

 The portfolio is developed online using a UMass Dartmouth Wiki Page.
-Examples of content submission and video presentation is available at the following site:
+Requirements for the portfolio along with examples of content submission and video presentation are available at the following site:

 Deadline for Completing The Portfolio